floresfdev/RepData_PeerAssessment1/PA1_template.md

 ### Fill in missing values

-To fill in `NA`s, the strategy used is to replace them with the average steps for the given interval.
+To fill in `NA`s, the strategy used is to replace them with the average steps for the given interval in the whole dataset (computed by ignoring the missing values).
+The result is saved in a new dataset.

 ```r